Shusmita Deb

 • Year of Call 2021

-Shusmita accepts instructions in general crime, professional discipline, regulatory offences, and extradition.
+Shusmita accepts instructions in general crime, professional discipline, regulatory offences.

 Career Overview

 Shusmita accepts instructions across all areas of criminal law.
-She has defended in a variety of criminal cases including harassment/stalking (fear of violence), dishonesty, dangerous dog offences, criminal damage, road traffic offences, racially aggravated assault, weapons, and violence (including domestic).
+She has defended in a variety of criminal cases including sexual offences, violence (including domestic), dishonesty, harassment/stalking (fear of violence), drug offences, criminal damage, and weapons.

-In addition to her criminal law practice, Shusmita is frequently instructed in professional discipline hearings.
+In addition to her criminal law practice, Shusmita accepts instructions in professional discipline hearings.
 Shusmita has presented, on behalf of the Nursing and Midwifery Council, a case concerning three charges of dishonesty.
 She has also defended registrants, facing allegations such as sexual abuse, before the Health and Care Professions Tribunal.

 Prior to coming to the Bar, Shusmita volunteered at the Free Representation Unit.
 She also volunteered at City Law School’s Legal Advice Clinic as a legal adviser and office manager.
 Shusmita also gained experience as chair of the Criminal Appeals Assistance Unit at University of Birmingham.